swnakamura/gitsession.vim/README.md

 ## Compatibility
 This is a quite simple plugin and should work with Vim as well, but compatibility is not guaranteed as I only use NeoVim.

-If you find any problem/feature requests, issues/PRs are welcomed!
+If you find any problem/feature requests, issues/PRs are welcomed.